Whitegoods Help article

 Smeg was founded in 1948 by Vittorio Bertazzoni Sr. in Guastalla, his home town in the province of Reggio Emilia.
 The company’s early operations were rooted in metalsmithing and enamelling, the technical disciplines that gave Smeg its original name and provided the manufacturing foundation for its subsequent move into domestic appliances.

 By 1955, Smeg had begun producing home appliances, applying its metalworking and enamelling expertise to the emerging post-war Italian consumer goods market.
-Italy in the 1950s and 1960s was experiencing the il miracolo economico, the economic miracle, a period of rapid industrial growth and rising living standards that created strong consumer demand for domestically produced appliances.
+Italy in the 1950s and 1960s was experiencing the il miracolo economico – the economic miracle – a period of rapid industrial growth and rising living standards that created strong consumer demand for domestically produced appliances.

 Smeg was well positioned in this environment, combining industrial manufacturing capability with the design sensibility that the Emilia-Romagna region brought to everything it produced.

-The company grew through this period as both a practical appliance manufacturer and an increasingly design-conscious brand.
-The emphasis on aesthetic quality that would eventually define Smeg’s international identity began to emerge during these decades, shaped by the Italian cultural context in which good design and good engineering were understood as inseparable qualities rather than competing priorities.
+The emphasis on aesthetic quality that would eventually define Smeg’s international identity began to emerge during these decades, shaped by an Italian cultural context in which good design and good engineering were understood as inseparable qualities rather than competing priorities.

 1948: Vittorio Bertazzoni Sr. founds Smeg in Guastalla